arq5x/bedtools2/docs/content/tools/annotate.rst

 ###############
 *annotate*
 ###############
-`bedtools annotate`, well, annotates one BED/VCF/GFF file with the coverage and number of overlaps observed from multiple other BED/VCF/GFF files.
+``bedtools annotate``, well, annotates one BED/VCF/GFF file with the coverage and number of overlaps observed from multiple other BED/VCF/GFF files.
 In this way, it allows one to ask to what degree one feature coincides with multiple other feature types with a single command.

 ==========================================================================
-5.24.1 Usage and option summary
+Usage and option summary
 ==========================================================================
 **Usage**:
 ::